 Photo: Longchamp

 For navigating the city, the Looong bag is a sleek new companion.
 Its elongated east–west silhouette, inspired by equestrian leather goods, tucks neatly under the arm.
-Perfect for cafe stops and everyday errands alike.
+Perfect whether for cafe-hopping or everyday errands.

 • Credit: Longchamp